NicoGrassetto/citronetto/README.md

 Reward users for studying, allow them to use the coins to buy private study rooms, schedule accountability rooms, and even change their name's color.
 - **Full-Scale Moderation System**
 Punish cheaters, audit-log, welcome message, and so much more using our full-scale moderation system.
+- ❌-**💼Work Partner Feature**

+- Finds you a work partner for the day.
+You check on each other.
+Lasts for 8 hours.
+- How?
+Notify the bot when you want to be put into a queue.
+Finds you a match at random or of your chosing.
+- Improvements?
+Might find you a better partner depending on the person's time on the server and several parameters such as type of studies, roles, language etc

 ## ❓ Tutorials
 ------------